 Yes, a 2-hour layover, assuming your flight is not delayed, is more than enough.
 You will take about 30 minutes to get out of the plane after landing, another 30 minutes to get through security and another 30 minutes to get to your gate.

-No, 45 minutes is a bit short.
+No, 45 minutes is a bit tight and a gamble.
 You will scramble to get to your gate.
 The airport can be rather big.
-The only other option is to fly without check in baggage because they would need more time than 45 minutes to get it out and into your next flight.
-You would have to ask politely if you can get through the security queue, and then you will need to get to your gate with a cart.
+The only other option is to fly without checking in baggage because they would need more time than 45 minutes to get it out and into your next flight.
+You would have to ask politely if you can get through the security queue (except if they drop the security, which they sometimes do for flights coming from Germany), and then you will need to get to your gate with a paid cart.
 You have to book the cart in advance, but there is still no guarantee that you will make your flight.

-It’s massive!
-You will take about 40 to 60 minutes walking to get from A to B.
+It's massive!
+You will take about 30 minutes walking to get from A to B. They do have a train servicing some major gates.

 Is Doha Airport easy to get around?